MaskedLlama04/exitOS2/README.md

 # ExitOS2 Add-on Repository for Home Assistant

-This repository contains a custom Home Assistant add-on, **ExitOS**, designed for managing smart senor networks.
+This repository contains a custom Home Assistant add-on, **ExitOS2**, designed for managing smart senor networks.
 The add-on enables the configuration, simulation, and management of various energy assets, such as buildings, consumers, generators, and energy sources.
 Also enables the participation in the eXiT energy comunity.

 ## Add-on Documentation